×

 Tip: Include a Meaningful Interpretation and Conclusion

 To prevent making this error, make sure you provide a relevant interpretation of the descriptive statistics data.
 Explain the findings' ramifications and what they suggest about the data set.
 Consider the study's or research question's context and how descriptive statistics contribute to answering it.
-Furthermore, present a well-rounded conclusion that highlights the important findings from the investigation.
+Furthermore, presents a well-rounded conclusion that highlights the important findings from the investigation.
 Your conclusion should reference the research purpose and emphasize the key findings.

 Conclusion